Vengeance Demon Hunter Tank Macros and Addons — 12.0.5

 Sigil Macro

-You should use this macro for your Sigils.
-You can then use it either with @cursor or @player, depending on what you prefer.
+You should use this macro for your Sigils to remove the need to manually place the reticle for your sigil spells, instead placing it where your cursor is placed.
+You can also change @cursor to @player, which always places the sigil at your feet.
 Only use the macro if you are comfortable with the range of your sigils.
-You can replace Sigil of Flame with any other Sigil spell name to get the same effect.
+You can eplace Sigil of Flame Icon Sigil of Flame with any other Sigil spell name to get the same effect.

 1.2.3.